homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - Dedicated remote controller.

-- Local access, but this requires reworking of the equipment, which will lose the warranty, so rather not recommended.
+- Local access, but this requires reworking of the equipment, which will lose the warranty, so rather not recommended ([manual](https://github.com/DomiStyle/esphome-panasonic-ac)).

 - Control by IR (imitates an IR remote control), but it only allows you to send commands (not possible to read the state).
 Examples: